Ethiopian Skylight Hotel: Overview

 Skylight Hotel is rated by The Ethiopian Ministry of Culture and Tourism "five star".
 It was inaugurated on 27 January 2019 by Prime Minister Abiy Ahmed and Chairperson of the African Union Moussa Faki.
 With 379 rooms, the hotel provides booking service to passengers of the Ethiopian Airlines.

-The Skylight Hotel spent USD 36 million on the project with the goal of serving 25 million people per year.
+The Skylight Hotel spent $36 million on the project with the goal of serving 25 million people per year.
 The hotel is situated in Bole Road, Bole district in Addis Ababa In 2023, it opened a 651-room expansion costing $155 million, bringing the room total to 1,024 and making the hotel the largest in Africa.
 The hotel has 19 food and beverage outlets, including Ethiopian, Italian, Arabian, and Asian restaurants, coffee houses, bars, recreational facilities, and spots for "sips or hand-crafted cocktails" with a panoramic view of the airport and the city.